 Submitting an invention disclosure

-After completing your invention disclosure, you must submit it to the Innovation and Commercialization Office by email.
+After completing your invention disclosure, you must submit it by email to firstname.lastname@example.org.

 The invention disclosure gives IU a record of the date of your invention, but it does not provide any legal protection for intellectual property.

 Your invention disclosure will receive an initial assessment, which includes conducting a literature and patent search to determine: